By Saurav · saavos

 The Botsonic comparison is where it gets interesting.
 Because on the surface, they're identical: $19/month, 1,000 messages, entry tier.
 The only real differentiator is the model — and Botsonic doesn't surface that in the comparison table headline.
 You have to read the fine print: "GPT-4o mini AI model."
 That's the tier.
 On Botsonic's Professional plan ($49/month), you get GPT-4o.
 There's no Anthropic Claude option on any Botsonic tier.

-That's the gap. saavos's $19 buys Claude Sonnet.
+That's the gap. saavos's $9 buys Claude Sonnet.
 Botsonic's $19 buys GPT-4o-mini.
-Same price, different bet on what your chatbot is actually for.
+Lower price, different bet on what your chatbot is actually for.

 This is where I'll give you a concrete example instead of benchmarks.

 saavos's own chatbot runs on the product's documentation and pricing page.
-When a visitor asks "does the free tier expire?" — that's a clear, retrievable answer: no, it doesn't.
+When a visitor asks "does the no-card preview expire?" — that's a clear, retrievable answer: no, it doesn't.
 The bot gets that right consistently.

 When a visitor asks something more ambiguous — "is this a good fit for my Shopify store?" — the response has to do actual reasoning about what they're implying vs what the docs say.
 On GPT-4o-mini in my own testing, the typical response was a generic "yes, saavos works with Shopify" without hedging around the nuances (product recommendation vs FAQ deflection, catalog size, session limits).
 On Sonnet, the response acknowledged the question was context-dependent and pointed to the Shopify integration docs.